o3de/o3de.org/content/docs/user-guide/networking/settings.md

 ### Dual client server settings
-These settings control behavior on both the client and server.
+The `bg` settings control behavior on both the client and server.

 | Setting                                             | Description                                                                             | Default | Notes |
 |-----------------------------------------------------|-----------------------------------------------------------------------------------------|---------|-------|